125th Street station (IND Eighth Avenue Line): History

 In 1981, the MTA listed the station among the 69 most deteriorated stations in the subway system.
 The station was renovated in the 1980s, during which two stairs to each platform at the north end were removed and the platforms' original white floor tiling was replaced.
 The station was damaged in a water main break in 1989.
 Another renovation later restored the closed staircases and made the station ADA-accessible with the installation of elevators near the middle of the platforms.

 On June 27, 2017, a southbound A train derailed just north of the station.
 This derailment, caused by improperly secured replacement rails, left 34 passengers injured.

+In January 2026, Governor Kathy Hochul announced that she would request funding to extend the Second Avenue Subway along 125th Street.
+Although Phase 2 of the line's construction was initially planned to extend only to 125th Street and Lexington Avenue, Hochul's proposal called for additional connections to existing stations at Lenox Avenue, St. Nicholas Avenue, and Broadway.